 In line with Airbnb’s regular standards, not all hotels are eligible to list on Airbnb.
 Airbnb is looking for boutique hotels and B&Bs that offer a “unique” guest experience, such as highly-rated independent hotels with guest rooms that offer personal touches, locally-relevant or unique amenities, and knowledgeable owners/hosts available on the property full-time.

-- Despite many claims, no other hotel technology offers a real-time connection
+- Despite many claims, no other global hotel technology offers a real-time connection

 - Airbnb and SiteMinder will go live in March – so get in early to express interest

 The connection will be generally available in March and hotels that believe they meet Airbnb’s criteria are being invited to express their interest by – click here to find out more.
 Hotels will be contacted by a SiteMinder specialist to discuss how they can get started and answer any questions about the connection.